dmitrycvs/Lexer/README.md

 # Mathematical Expression Lexer

 ## Course: Formal Languages & Finite Automata

 ### Author: Cvasiuc Dmitrii

 ---

 ## Overview

-This project implements a lexical analyzer (lexer/scanner) for mathematical expressions.
-The lexer transforms input strings containing mathematical expressions into a sequence of tokens that can be used for further processing, such as parsing and evaluation.
+This project implements a **lexical analyzer (lexer/scanner)** for mathematical expressions.
+The lexer reads a raw string containing a mathematical expression and breaks it down into a **sequence of tokens**—structured objects representing numbers, operators, and functions.
+These tokens can then be fed into a parser for further processing.

+---

 ## Theory Behind Lexical Analysis

-Lexical analysis is the process of converting a sequence of characters into a sequence of tokens.
-The lexer operates as a finite state machine, transitioning between states as it reads characters from the input.
+**Lexical analysis** is the process of converting a sequence of characters into a sequence of tokens.
+This process is often the first step in the compilation or interpretation of source code.

+The lexer operates like a **finite state machine (FSM)**:

+* It reads one character at a time.
+* Based on the current character, it decides which type of token is being processed.
+* It collects the necessary characters to form that token.
+* Then, it creates a token object and moves to the next part of the input.

+---

 ## Implementation Details

-### Token Class
+### `Token` Class

 ```python
 class Token: